alprael/ReadWithoutMe/README.md

 ```
 The first implementation and the annotationProcessor are for the use of the Room Persistence Library.
 The last 3 implementations above are mostly for the use of Google Sign In.
 Google Sign In is the
 only API this app consumes.
+You will need a [Google Sign In Credentials](https://developers.google.com/identity/sign-in/android/start-integrating)
+file if you're going to successfully build and run the app.
+You can configure one that he link above.

 Here are the added Java Compile Options needed:
 ```